How do I get an appointment?

 What is the cost, and what form of payment do you accept?

 Dr. Tom is licensed to do distance counseling, either by phone, Skype, or Internet.
-Cost for telephone counseling is the same as office rates, $95 per session, or $2 per minute for emergency calls, to be charged on Master Card / Visa / Discover credit card.
+Cost for telephone counseling is the same as office rates, or just $2 per minute for emergency calls, to be charged on Master Card / Visa / Discover credit card.
 You may be eligible for a lower rate according to our sliding scale.

 Do you accept insurance?
 And what about “Obamacare”?

 Most counseling is not actually covered by insurance, unless a Medical Doctor says counseling is necessary for physical health.
-Marriage counseling is not ever covered by insurance, according to government sources.
 Few counselors accept insurance, but they may say they “file insurance,” even though your claim may be denied.
 We know that most counseling is not accepted by insurance companies, so we work with you to make it affordable.

 We do not handle Medicare, Medicaid, ACA, or health insurance partly because of government data collection.
 ACC values your privacy, and does not give client information to NSA data banks.
 Hacking has become such a widespread threat that we do not place client information or progress report records on Internet.
 Counseling is a wise and helpful tool to improve your situation, but you do not want your government profile to be flagged as “mental health issues,” which is grossly unfair, but unfortunately the way counseling is categorized by the government.